Turner Entertainment Co.: Turner Feature Animation

-Turner Feature Animation was Turner's animation unit headed by David Kirschner and Paul Gertz.
+Turner Feature Animation was Turner's animation unit headed by David Kirschner and Paul Gertz founded in early 1991.
 The two animated movies The Pagemaster and Cats Don't Dance were produced under Turner's animation unit.
 Spun off from the feature film division of Hanna-Barbera Productions, Turner Feature Animation was folded into Warner Bros.
-Feature Animation, which was then merged into Warner Bros.
-Animation.
+Animation in 1997.

 Home video

 In the first decade of its existence, Turner released most of its own catalogue on home video through Turner Home Entertainment (THE).
 However, the MGM and Warner Bros. film libraries which Turner owned were still distributed by MGM/UA Home Video along with THE until their rights expired in 1999, while THE handled the home video distribution of titles from the RKO library.
 THE released films produced by Turner Pictures on home video with their distributors and independently released the Hanna-Barbera cartoon library on home video.

 THE also released World Championship Wrestling (WCW) pay-per-view (PPV) events, wrestler profiles, and "Best Of" packages on video until the demise of WCW in 2001; the WCW video library, along with the rights to the WCW name and certain talent contracts, were sold to the World Wrestling Federation (WWF, now known as WWE) in March 2001.
 In 1987, THE had signed a distribution deal with the Video Institute of the Soviet Union to release 10 titles from the pre-May 1986 MGM library in Russian videocassette rental shops, and the deal with Turner would be a first for the Soviet home video market, where officials indicate that there are 660,000 VCR recordings, and films include Zabriskie Point, and other titles, none of them were colorized.

 From early 1995 to early 1997, THE also distributed home video releases from New Line Home Video, taking over from Columbia TriStar Home Video as well as distributing PBS programs on home video the year before (taking over from the defunct Pacific Arts).
 NLHE distributed New Line films on video by itself from 1997 until New Line Cinema merged with Warner Bros. in 2008.
 PBS shows are now distributed on video and DVD by PBS's own distribution company, PBS Distribution.

 In 1995, THE entered a distribution deal with Columbia TriStar Home Video in France, Britain, Germany, Austria and Switzerland, the deal expired in 1997 (although some films released on VHS by THE are distributed in the United Kingdom by First Independent Films).

 Upon the Turner-Time Warner merger, THE was absorbed into Warner Home Video as an in-name-only unit in December 1996.
 However, Turner Classic Movies does release special edition DVD boxsets of films from both the Turner and Warner catalogs under the TCM label.
 (Some magazines, most notably Starlog, when listing upcoming releases from Warner related to Cartoon Network programming listed it as being released by THE, likely to differentiate it from other, adult-oriented titles.)